Vinylwalk3r/crystal-notes/content/Configure Borgmatic & Recover Files.md

 That's a handful, so lets break it down.

-- `extract` self explanitory.
+- `extract` self explanatory.
 Borgmatics Extract operation.
 - `--repository` specifies which repository you want to extract from.
 - `--archive` specifies which archive (specific backup job) we want to get our files from.
 A commonly used tag is "latest", to pull the most up-to-date files.
 - `--destination` tell Borgmatic where to put the extracted files.
 My Docker mapping is "/mnt/recover".
 Make sure it's a WRITABLE DIRECTORY for the Docker container.